tobiasschreieder/dtw-attacks/README.md

 ## Attack Framework
 The following figure shows an overview of the eight-stage attack framework.
 The functionality and the parameters to be specified for the individual stages are briefly described in the following sections.
-All further information is explained in detail in corresponding paper or in the attached [master's thesis](./reports/masters_thesis_tobias_schreieder.pdf).
+All further information is explained in detail in corresponding paper.
 ![attack_framework](reports/images/framework_overview.png)

 ## Data Sets